 Download image

 Taxonomy conformity was demonstrated for the business activities shown in the chart.
-The existing business transactions for each activity were analyzed and evaluated with respect to being taxonomy-aligned.

 Climate change mitigation